What are Intramural Sports?

 How to Register and Getting Your Schedule

-Just like registering for a team sport, registration will take place online at IMLeagues.com.
+Just like registering for a team sport, registration for individual/dual sports will take place online at IMLeagues.com.
 Once the registration deadline has passed, participants can find their schedules on IMLeagues.com, once it has been posted by the Intramural Sports staff.
 The Intramural Sports staff will communicate with you when to look for schedules online, and to provide some reminders about competition in the particular event.

 What are the Intramural Special Events and Meets?